 Distraction Training Tips

-Don’t just manage the distractions, manage the environment too.
-It’s no good working on low-level distractions if a group of kids is going to burst into the room at any second.
+Don’t just manage the distractions—manage the environment, too.
+It’s no good working on low-level distractions if, for example, a group of kids might burst into the room at any second.
 For some dogs, even high-value treats or toys can be too exciting.
 Think about any possible factor that could grab your dog’s focus and control it as best you can.
-Only when your dog has mastered the toughest distractions in training are you ready to take on the unpredictability of the real world.
+Only when your dog has mastered the toughest distractions in training will you be ready to take on the unpredictability of the real world.

 Match Rewards to Distraction Levels